Rubik's Cube group: Cube moves

 Cube moves are described with the Singmaster notation:

 The empty move is $E$.
 The concatenation $LLLL$ is the same as $E$, and $RRR$ is the same as $R^\prime$.

 Group structure

 The following uses the notation described in How to solve the Rubik's Cube.
-The orientation of the six centre facets is fixed.
+The orientation of the six centre facelets is fixed.

-We can identify each of the six face rotations as elements in the symmetric group on the set of non-center facets.
-More concretely, we can label the non-center facets by the numbers 1 through 48, and then identify the six face rotations as elements of the symmetric group S48 according to how each move permutes the various facets.
+We can identify each of the six face rotations as elements in the symmetric group on the set of non-center facelets.
+More concretely, we can label the non-center facelets by the numbers 1 through 48, and then identify the six face rotations as elements of the symmetric group S48 according to how each move permutes the various facelets.
 The Rubik's Cube group, G, is then defined to be the subgroup of S48 generated by the 6 face rotations, $\{F,B,U,D,L,R\}$.